-Claire holds a depth and breadth of experience in HR, having operated in standalone roles supporting senior leaders, as well as leading HR/payroll teams operating at Board level.
-Working across a variety of sectors, from micro businesses to multinational blue-chips, Claire is passionate about finding solutions to help business succeed in their goals.
+Claire holds a depth and breadth of experience in HR, having operated in standalone roles supporting senior leaders, as well as leading HR/payroll teams, operating at Board level.
+Working across a variety of sectors, from micro businesses to multinational blue-chips, Claire is passionate about finding solutions to help businesses succeed in their goals.

 Business growth solutions

 When you’re investing time into running your successful business, it can become difficult to keep on top of everything.
 Contact the team at Growth Partners today to find out more about our all-in-one solution for payroll, pensions, benefits, wellbeing, and employee engagement services.

 To chat to Claire Antony about this topic, email email@example.com or call 0116 340 3116